The 8 Best Golf Wedges Under $100

 To help these golfers, our caddies have put together a list of the 8 best wedges for less than $100.
-From TaylorMade best wedges to Titleist’s own, including Cobra and Callaway, you’ll be sure to find a wedge to your liking in this list.
+From TaylorMade best wedges to Titleist’s own, including Cleveland, you’ll be sure to find a wedge to your liking in this list.
 The best part of it all is that you won’t need to ruin yourself to get your hands on those wedges.

-The selections below were inspired by Dylan, the short-game expert from our team of caddies.
+The selection below was inspired by Dylan, the short-game expert from our team of caddies.
 Dylan was also the inspiration behind our buying guide.